passionlim/intensive/Script_Cafe.md

 ## Where is your favorite cafe? what drinks do you like to drink there? why do you like to go there?

 When it comes to my favorite cafe, there are two kind of cafes where I usually go.
 The one is located near my house, and the other is located in my office.
-Both are franchise cafes which are run by CJ.
+Both are franchise cafes run by CJ.
 Let me introduce why I go there.

 First of all, I usually go there because I can enjoy beverages and desserts at a discounted price.
 As a employee working for CJ, I can get a discount up to 40% for all kinds of dishes.
-The price is very competitive compared to the one at the other cafes.
+The price is very competitive compared to the one else where.

 Second of all, I usuallay order a cup of black coffe because the coffee flavor matches my taste. and I sometimes purchase  sweet cakes whose tastes are hamonious with coffee.
-When I'm fed up with coffee, I usually drink a cup of tea called cream caramel.
+Moreover when I'm fed up with coffee, I usually drink a cup of tea called cream caramel.

-Third of all, Those cafes are very accessable from where I live and where I work.
-I don't like traveling for to enjoy coffee and desert.
+Third of all, those cafes are very accessable from where I live and where I work.
+I don't like traveling for cafes to enjoy coffee and desert.

 To sum it up, I'm fortunate to have such economical and fancy cafes near my work and home.